Makedonsko Devojče (album): Background

 Following the release of her album Vo Zaborav (2004) and its corresponding Serbo-Croatian rework (2005), Gočeva decided to depart from her predominantly pop musical style and orient herself towards songs inspired by Macedonian traditional music.
 According to the singer, Makedonsko Devojče initially served only as an experimental piece of work, with the singer attempting to broaden her musical style.
 Macedonian musician and member of the band Anastasia was contacted to work on Makedonsko Devojče.
 During an interview, Gočeva described the album as "typically feminine" due to the songs's melancholic lyrics with which "every woman who has been disappointed in her life" can identify.

 The album consists of ten songs from which nine are original compositions entirely written by Origjanski and one, namely "Jas sum nesrekjnica" is a rearranged cover version of a traditional Macedonian song.
 The album was entirely recorded by Valentino Skenderovski at Enterprise Studios in Skopje between January and May 2008.
 "Ptico malečka" was released as the album's first single in North Macedonia.
+Songs from the album were promoted during the singer's live performances in various towns in North Macedonia; for instance she performed the song "Prolet, leto, esen" from the album during a concert in Kriva Palanka on 24 March 2024.